 - You decide how to allocate the investment of your contributions.
 Any changes to your investment strategies can be addressed directly with your investment carrier(s).

 TIAA has been selected by Pace University as the investment provider for your Plan contributions.
 The Plan lets you invest your account in a number of different investment funds.
-Unless you choose a different investment fund or funds, your Plan account will be invested in the default investment option for the Pace University Defined Contribution Retirement Plan, which is the age-based BlackRock LifePath Target Date Fund that corresponds to your estimated date of retirement.
-The BlackRock LifePath Target Date Funds provide a ready-made diversified portfolio emphasizing cash and fixed income elements as the funds approach their target date.
-The allocation strategy for the underlying equity, fixed-income and short-term mutual funds is based on the number of years expected to reach the target retirement date.
-These funds seek to provide high total returns until the target retirement date.
-Each fund’s goal will be to seek high current income and, as a secondary objective, capital appreciation.
-Each fund’s target asset allocation percentages will automatically change over time to become more conservative by gradually reducing the allocation to equity funds and increasing the allocation to fixed-income and short-term funds.
+Unless you choose a different investment fund or funds, as of January 31, 2024, your Plan account will be invested in the default investment option for the Pace University Defined Contribution Retirement Plan, which is the age-based Pace Target Retirement Series that corresponds to your estimated date of retirement.
+The Pace Target Retirement Series model provides a ready-made diversified portfolio which includes a combination of investment options that offer a specific balance of financial risk and reward, and takes into account your current age and your projected retirement date.
+The investment allocation adjusts to become more conservative as you near and enter retirement.
+Over time, the Pace Target Retirement Series automatically rebalances your account to help keep you on track with your retirement goals.
 If the default investment fund changes at any time in the future, you will be notified.

-The fact sheet (PDF) for the BlackRock LifePath Target Date Fund provides additional information, including the investment objectives, risk and return characteristics, and fees and expenses of the funds.
-You can obtain updated information on fee expenses and a more detailed explanation of the TIAA Lifecycle Funds, or by contacting TIAA at 1 (800) 842-2776.
+The fact sheet for the Pace Target Retirement Series (PDF) provides additional information, including the investment objectives, risk and return characteristics, and fees and expenses of the funds.